Skip to content

 Another question that would be asked – has there been any alterations?

-If an alteration has been performed since January 26, 1992, then the altered area itself should totally comply.
+If an alteration has been performed since January 26, 1992, then the altered area should totally comply.
 Additionally the Path of Travel (POT) supporting the altered area would have needed to be upgraded.
-Whether this POT, for Places of Public Accommodation, would be totally accessible depends upon the amount spent for the adjusted construction costs and what could be done with the additional 20% Proportional Spending budget.
-For Public facilities, the supporting Path of Travel for Program Accessibility now should be totally accessible.
-If a renovation was done, then the 20% Proportional Spending now also applies to the POT if the altered area was not for Program Accessibility.
+Whether this POT for alterations in Places of Public Accommodation, would be totally compliant depends upon the construction costs at that time and what could be done using the 20% Proportional Spending budget.
+If over the Valuation Threshold in California, the full POT may have needed to be upgraded.

 And one of the last questions to ask for a very quick overview of necessary information – are there any elements such as pools, play areas, saunas/steam rooms, exercise equipment, etc?